-Upon his return to work, Milner enrolled in school to pursue his Bachelor’s degree in Human Resources Management.
+Upon his return to work, Michael enrolled in school to pursue his Bachelor’s degree in Human Resources Management.
 He also participated in some of Commerce Bank’s HR programs, which focused on individual development and training for career growth.
-This, together with his passion for providing opportunities for people from diverse backgrounds to succeed, became the foundation of Milner’s philosophy for human resource management.
+This, together with his passion for providing opportunities for people from diverse backgrounds to succeed, became the foundation of Michael’s philosophy for human resource management.

 Realizing a vision of well-rounded growth as an HR Leader

-Milner decided to take his skills in HR even further before his next role, enrolling in Golden Gate University’s Master of Science Degree in Human Resources.
-He says, “The great thing about going to school while you’re working is that you can bring real life experiences to the classroom and back.
-You have a network at school, because your classmates are going through the same thing and you can bounce ideas off each other.”
+Michael decided to take his skills in HR even further before his next role, enrolling in Golden Gate University’s Master of Science Degree in Human Resources.
+He says, “The great thing about going to school while you’re working is that you can bring real-life experiences to the classroom and back.
+You have a network at school because your classmates are going through the same thing and you can bounce ideas off each other.”
 Milner still cites his graduating cohort as some of the members of his closest network in HR.

-Milner realized that being fully involved in HR would help him play a role in retention of employees, building culture and making a lasting a difference.
-At Indiegogo, Milner got that opportunity, and he worked to create an inclusive culture at startup speed.
+Michael realized that being fully involved in HR would help him play a role in the retention of employees, building culture, and making a lasting difference.
+At Indiegogo, Michael got that opportunity, and he worked to create an inclusive culture at startup speed.

-Companies want to hire the best, often investing time and energy into recruiting ‘rockstar’ employees.
-As Milner says, that’s only part of the process.
+Companies want to hire the best, often investing time and energy into recruiting "rockstar" employees.
+As Michael says, that’s only part of the process.
 Once you have a great employee, the next step is to keep them and help them grow.
 “If someone wants to spread their wings and be great, let's help them be as great as possible.
 If we are going to look for diversity in someone, it can be race, gender, skill – we need to build off of that and continue to support it.”
-It’s not always visual traits that make up diversity.
-People from varied socioeconomic backgrounds or experiences growing up create a more diverse teams.
+It’s not always visual traits that constitute diversity.
+People from varied socioeconomic backgrounds or experiences growing up create more diverse teams.
 “That to me is more important than just race and gender.
 If you have a group of people that come from totally different walks of life, you're going to get different mindsets.
-This something we are investing in at Quid,” says Milner.
+This something we are investing in at Quid,” says Michael.

 Bringing your whole self to work

-Indiegogo Founder Danae Ringelmann says, "To Michael, an employee is not just a resource needing to be utilized, but rather a whole human being with strengths, motivations, and goals deserving to be unleashed.”
-Milner believes in the importance of supporting people to bring their whole self to work.
+Indiegogo Founder Danae Ringelmann says, "To Michael, an employee is not just a resource needing to be utilized, but rather a whole human being with strengths, motivations, and goals deserving to be unleashed."
+Michael believes in the importance of supporting people to bring their whole selves to work.
 In addition to celebrating individuality, bringing your whole self to work can blur the lines between work and personal life.
-For his role in HR, currently at Quid, Milner jumps between different types of meetings throughout the day, and needs to give each person and situation the attention it deserves.
+For his role in HR, currently, at Quid, Michael jumps between different types of meetings throughout the day and needs to give each person and situation the attention it deserves.
 “I've tried to find a way to balance work and personal life as best I can, but while I'm at work and while I have someone's attention, I give them my full attention,” says Milner.